Microbial virus epidemics in the presence of contact-mediated host dormancy: Model definition, heuristics, and main results

 The formal coupling of the two processes will be explained in Section~\ref{sec-phase1virus} (cf.\ the inequalities~\eqref{branchingcouplingvirus} and~\eqref{originalcouplingvirus}).
-It turns out that with high probability, the coupling holds as long as the population size $N_{1d,t}+N_{1i,t}+N_{2,t}$ of the infection-related types either reaches $\eps K$, or goes extinct.
+It turns out that with high probability, the coupling holds until the population size $N_{1d,t}+N_{1i,t}+N_{2,t}$ of the infection-related types either reaches $\eps K$, or goes extinct.
 (Here, $\eps>0$ is a small parameter that we will let tend to zero after carrying out the limit $K\to\infty$.)
 After successful invasion, the `early' stochastic phase of the epidemic ends, and the `macroscopic phase' starts, in which the rescaled (four-dimensional) population size process $\mathbf N_t^K$ can be approximated by the solution of the dynamical system~\eqref{4dimvirus} with suitable initial condition.

-However, at this point a technical problem emerges.
+However, in our setting, when one wants to treat the early stochastic phase, a technical problem emerges.
 The proof techniques of the papers~\cite{C+19,BT20} strongly rely on the irreducibility of the mean matrix of the branching process under consideration.
 This condition implies that the branching process survives with positive probability when started from any initial condition with at least one positive coordinate.
 Yet, the mean matrix of $(\widehat{\mathbf N}(t))_{t \geq 0}$ is given by

 which is {\em not} irreducible.
 Further, we immediately see that $-\kappa\mu_1-\sigma<0$ is an eigenvalue of $J$ (with left eigenvector $(1,0,0)^T$).
 Hence, our branching process $(\widehat{\mathbf N}(t))_{t \geq 0}$ dies out whenever it starts from an initial condition of the form $(n,0,0)$, $n\in\N$, in other words, its dormant coordinate is sub-critical when being on its own.